asiwaju007/asiwaju007/README.md

 - 👋 Hi, I’m @asiwaju007
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning CSS
-- 💞️ I’m looking to collaborate on a developing a SaaS
+- 💞️ I’m looking to collaborate on developing a SaaS
 - 📫 How to reach me on Twitter.com/flxade

 <!---